symsmith/symsmith.github.io/src/content/blog/redux-toolkit-errors/index.md

 };
 ```

-Use it like any other middleware:
+Use it like any other Redux middleware:

 ```ts
 const store = configureStore({